orbisgis/geoclimate/docs/README.md

 Geoclimate has been developed in a modular and as generic way as possible.
 It is therefore possible for the user to use his own data sets, as long as he follows the instructions for their preparation / formatting.

-Below we present two use cases:
+Below we present two use cases developped by the Lab-STICC team:

 - [OpenStreetMap](https://www.openstreetmap.org) (OSM), on a worldwide context,
 - BD Topo [V2.2](http://professionnels.ign.fr/ancienne-bdtopo) (from [IGN](http://ign.fr/)), only on the french scale.